HCL-TECH-SOFTWARE/digital-experience/docs/trouble/cw_create_addnode.md

 |Skip the step|If you successfully completed the step before, then skip this step.|
 |Clean up step|None required|

-# Manual Step: Copy the database drivers from the primary node to the additional node {#AppropriateActionsForIfYouMustRunAC-14 .task}
+# Manual Step: Copy the database drivers from the primary node to the additional node

 Manual step errors occur outside the context of the wizard.